erkexzcx/suntek2telegram/README.md

 Suggestions:
 * If you have public IP at home - with some port forwarding and home server (such as RPI) you can easily host this application.
 * Alternatively, feel free to purchase instance at your favorite cloud provider.
 I prefer `Linode` for their cheapest shared CPU instances.

-**Note** that neither method (FTP or SMTP) actually does anything beyond this application's memory.
-FTP method does **not** alter server files in any way and SMTP does **not** (or attempt to) send any mails.
-The protocol is only implemented for camera to think it's the real service, but it's actually a blackbox and the only thing it does is simply forward picture to Telegram.

 ## Configuration - camera